 Ohio lighthouses are majestic and full of historical lore.
-If you’re staying at the Put-in-Bay Resort, one of the “must see” attractions is the South Bass Island Lighthouse.
+If you’re staying at the Put-in-Bay Resort, one of Put-in-Bay’s most popular hotels, one of the “must-see” attractions is the South Bass Island Lighthouse.
 Perched high on a cliff on the southern tip of the island, she’s one of the iconic symbols of South Bass Island.

 The mere sight of a South Bass Island Lighthouse stirs the imagination.
 It’s as if you’ve stepped into a time machine and been magically transported back to the late 1800s.
 This lighthouse in Put-in-Bay is so majestic, so mysterious, it can almost seem she wants to speak to you and reveal to you her many secrets.
 This got me wondering.
 If the South Bass Island Lighthouse could talk, what would she say?